Model Theory of R-trees: Some continuous model theory

 \begin{definition} An \emph{$\inf$-formula} of $L$ is a formula of the form

-where $\phi(x_1,...,x_k, y_1,...,y_n)$ is quantifier-free. \end{definition} A $\sup$-formula of $L$ is defined similarly.
+where $\phi(x_1,\dots,x_k, y_1,\dots,y_n)$ is quantifier-free. \end{definition} A $\sup$-formula of $L$ is defined similarly.
 These $\sup$-formulas are the universal formulas in continuous logic.
-For an $L$-theory $T$, we use the notation $T_\forall$ for the set of universal sentences ($\sup$-formulas with no free variables) implied by the theory $T$.
+For an $L$-theory $T$, we use the notation $T_\forall$ for the set of universal sentences $\sigma$ ($\sup$-formulas with no free variables) such that the condition $\sigma=0$ is implied by the theory $T$.
 Note that, as in classical first order logic, $T_\forall$ is the theory of the class of $L$-substructures of models of $T$.

 \begin{definition} Let $T$ be an $L$-theory and suppose $\M \models T$.
-We say $\M$ is an {\it existentially closed (e.c.)} model of $T$ if, for any $\inf$-formula $\psi(x_1,\dots,x_m)$, any $a_1,...,a_k \in M$, and any $\n \models T$ that is an extension of $\M$, we have $\psi^\n(a_1,\dots,a_m) = \psi^\M(a_1,\dots,a_m)$. \end{definition}
+We say $\M$ is an {\it existentially closed (e.c.)} model of $T$ if, for any $\inf$-formula $\psi(x_1,\dots,x_m)$, any $a_1,\dots,a_k \in M$, and any $\n \models T$ that is an extension of $\M$, we have $\psi^\n(a_1,\dots,a_m) = \psi^\M(a_1,\dots,a_m)$. \end{definition}

 An $L$-theory $T$ is {\it model complete} if any embedding between models of $T$ is an elementary embedding.